chris10davies/MSDS692-Data-Science-Practicum/README.md

 ![alt text](images/sa_crosstab_tesla.png "sa_crosstab_tesla")

-Every rating for both companies has similar issues.
+Many other ratings for both companies has similar issues.
 Adjustments to the sentiment assignment code were attempted to improve the results.
 Unfortunately, each attempt resulted in further discrepancies between rating and sentiment.

 ``` python